-Resources, downloads, and tools for educators running science fairs and STEM professionals who want to get involved.
+Resources, downloads, and tools for educators running science fairs and STEM professionals who want to get involved as judges or mentors.

-Printable handouts for every phase: topic selection, experimental design, data collection, analysis, and display board.
+Printable handouts for every project phase: topic selection, experimental design, data collection, analysis, and display board.

 Rubrics for project proposals, research papers, display boards, and oral presentations.
-OAS scoring criteria included.
+Aligned to fair scoring criteria.

 Introduction letter, permission slip, and project deadline reminder templates.
 Editable Word format.